li-xiping/li-xiping.github.io/_pages/about.md

 - Efficient Reasoning

-Data Mining is the beginning of my research, which I am still interested in:
+Data Mining is where my research began and has left me with unforgettable memories:
 - Graph Neural Networks
 - Graph Anomaly Detection
 - Recommender Systems